anna01veronika/HTML_Image_Gallery_Generator/README.md

 To run the program, compile the Java files and use the following commands:

 1. Generate Gallery
+   '''bash
    java Main <folder_path>

 2. Clean Gallery (Delete HTML files)
+   '''bash
    java Main <folder_path> -c

 3. Help
+   '''bash
    java Main -h
    or
    java Main -help

+   I uploaded a zip file that contains a folder that almost covers all the possible outcomes for the program, so you can test it out yourself!